Citrix Endpoint Management connector for Exchange ActiveSync

-XenMobile Mail Manager is now Endpoint Management connector for Exchange ActiveSync.
-For more detail about the Citrix unified portfolio, see the Citrix product guide.
+XenMobile Mail Manager is now Citrix Endpoint Management connector for Exchange ActiveSync.
+For details about the Citrix unified portfolio, see the Citrix product guide.

-The connector provides the functionality that extends the capabilities of Endpoint Management in the following ways:
+The connector extends the capabilities of Citrix Endpoint Management in the following ways:

 - Dynamic Access Control for Exchange Active Sync (EAS) devices.
 EAS devices can be automatically allowed or blocked access to Exchange services.